stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

 2. **Foster a safe and open environment**.
 Some people, especially those who joined recently, may be shy to ask their questions in public.
 To help them feel comfortable, it is crucial to ensure that our chats have a safe and healthy environment.
-Sarcasm and jokes about “stupid” questions are strictly prohibited, and we watch this closely.
+Sarcasm and jokes about "stupid" questions are strictly prohibited, and we watch this closely.
 A reasonable number of cat pictures and funny memes are welcome.
 Anything related to politics can be discussed only in the *#politics* channel, which people can join and leave whenever